 In the Lord’s providence, Jenny and I (with our family) have had various opportunities to visit, live, and serve in different countries and among people of diverse ethnic and linguistic groups.
 Although this can bring some significant challenges, I count all of these experiences an immense blessing.
 They have had a huge impact on the way I think about the world.

 Yet, even with all of these privileges, I realise how easy it can be to restrict the range of voices that I intentionally choose to listen to, whether in the life of the church or in my academic work.

 I am grateful to a friend who made me aware of a post by Krish Kandiah, who, in the course of very appreciative remarks about the ministry of Tim Keller, nonetheless suggested that Keller might have listened more deliberately to diverse voices from the Global Church.

-Whether or not Krish is is correct in his view regarding Tim Keller, I saw his post as an opportunity for me to recommit to listening to voices of Christian brothers and sisters in the Global Church.
+Whether or not Krish is is correct in his view regarding Tim Keller (Keller does, for example, draw on the work of Gambian theologian Lamin Sanneh in his book, Making Sense of God), I saw his post as an opportunity for me to recommit to listening to voices of Christian brothers and sisters in the Global Church.

 An abundance of resources online, along with many recent publications, have made this easier than ever before.
 I will share just a few suggestions here so as to encourage readers to listen to Christian voices from as wide a range of ethnic, linguistic and cultural contexts as possible.